Incus

 If this is a new server, make sure that both update and curl are working properly before executing this script.

-• By default, lxd's lxcfs-related configuration is enabled, so that in-container querying of container information changes to information about the container itself rather than the host
+- By default, lxcfs-related configuration is enabled, so that in-container querying of container information changes to information about the container itself rather than the host

 Command: